 Interested firms who wish to respond to the RFQ can submit a letter of interest.
 Beginning January 1, 2013, only firms listed on the Approved Consultant Prequalification List will be considered eligible for MoDOT projects.
 Cost information shall not be provided from the consultant at this time in the solicitation process.
 Cost can only be considered after a consultant is selected and the contract is being negotiated.

 The Selection Team.
 The district and/or division forms a team to review the consultant responses and select a firm to provide the necessary services.
 In most cases, the team shall include at least three members, one of whom is from the Central Office (usually a Design or Structural Liaison Engineer).
 If a major component of the project is a specialty area supported only by Central Office staff, that division should be asked to participate as well.
-If the project is a federal full-oversight project, the Federal Highway Administration (FHWA) must be offered the opportunity to participate as a team member.
+If the project is a project designated for federal involvement for any element related to Design, the Federal Highway Administration (FHWA) must be offered the opportunity to participate as a team member.
 Should another entity (KDOT, IDOT, MPO, city, county, etc.) be funding part of the cost of the work that entity must be offered the opportunity to participate as a member of the selection team.
 If the consultant’s team is expected to include a public involvement sub-consultant, the PSC, including the Community Relations Director, should be invited to participate on the team.
 Note: members of the PSC are non-voting members of the selection team.

 Consultant Presentations and Interviews